Rio executives spared axe over caves blast

 “It was the result of a series of decisions, actions and omissions over an extended period of time,” the company said.

-Chief executive Jean-Sebastien Jacques will be penalised almost $A5 million in 2020, including the loss of a STG1.7 million ($A3.1 million) short-term bonus and a reduction in his long-term incentive plan.
+Chief executive Jean-Sebastien Jacques will be penalised almost $A5 million in 2020, including the loss of a 1.7 million pounds ($A3.1 million) short-term bonus and a reduction in his long-term incentive plan.

 Perth-based iron ore chief executive Chris Salisbury and corporate relations executive Simon Niven will also lose their short-term bonuses.